Formal Definition and Implementation of Reproducibility Tenets for Computational Workflows: Demonstration

 \subsection{Demonstrative Lowpass Workflow}

-The workflow used to demonstrate the implemented functionality generates a pure sine wave, injects random Gaussian noise, and then attempts to filter the result with a lowpass filter (based on convolution with a Hann window).
-While structurally simple, each component is highly configurable and moreover, we implement the core filter component with four different methods; a NumPy \citep{harris_array_2020} pointwise brute-force convolution filter for reference, a NumPy \ac{FFT} filter, a FFTW \citep{henry_gomersall_pyfftw_2020} \ac{FFT} filter and PyCuda \citep{klockner_pycuda_2012} GPU based \ac{FFT} filter.
+We first present two workflows implemented in DALiuGE and designed in Eagle \citep{EAGLE}, a graphical workflow designer for DALiuGE.
+The first workflow generates a pure sine wave, injects random Gaussian noise, and then attempts to filter the result with a lowpass filter (based on convolution with a Hann window).
+While structurally simple, each component is highly configurable and we implement the core filter component with four different methods; a NumPy \citep{harris_array_2020} pointwise brute-force convolution filter for reference, a NumPy \ac{FFT} filter, a FFTW \citep{henry_gomersall_pyfftw_2020} \ac{FFT} filter and PyCuda \citep{klockner_pycuda_2012} GPU based \ac{FFT} filter.
 Figure \ref{fig:fftworkflow} contains a single rendering of this workflow.
 This workflow highlights numerical differences between \ac{FFT} implementations, a fundamental operation in astronomical sciences and wider scientific computing.

-In addition to the basic workflow, we construct an extended workflow that computes the Normalized Cross-Correlation \ac{NCC} \citep{ingle_statisical_2005} between the original noisy signal and the recovered filtered signal divided by the length of the signal.
+In addition to the basic workflow, we construct a second workflow that computes the Normalized Cross-Correlation \ac{NCC} \citep{ingle_statisical_2005} between the original noisy signal and the recovered filtered signal divided by the length of the signal.
 The resulting metric effectively gives the probability that any filtered sample matches its corresponding sample in the original signal.
-Figure \ref{fig:fftworkflowncc} contains a single rendering of this workflow using the \ac{DALiuGE} graphical workflow editor.
-This metric is relative, and therefore, we use the length of the signal to determine the numerical precision required to compare our methods as:
+Figure \ref{fig:fftworkflowncc} contains a single rendering of this workflow using EAGLE, the \ac{DALiuGE} graphical workflow editor \cite{EAGLE}.
+This metric is relative, and therefore, we use the length of the signal to determine the numerical precision required to compare the different methods as:

-Our signal length is $512$ in all trials, so we require three digits of precision in our NCC metric.
-We execute each of the basic and extended workflows 10 times, changing the random seed for the noise generator to the trial number in both cases.
+The signal length is $512$ in all trials, so we require three digits of precision in the NCC metric.
+We execute each basic and extended workflow ten times, changing the random seed for the noise generator to the trial number in both cases.